hafezgh/computational-intelligence/README.md

-# Computational Intelligence 2021-2022
+# Hanabi - The Final Project of the Computational Intelligence Course @PoliTO

-Exam of computational intelligence 2021 - 2022.
-It requires teaching the client to play the game of Hanabi (rules can be found [here](https://www.spillehulen.dk/media/102616/hanabi-card-game-rules.pdf)).
+The games of the simplest version of Hanabi can be found [here](https://www.spillehulen.dk/media/102616/hanabi-card-game-rules.pdf)).

 ## Server